Hello Kitty murder case: Trial

 On 7 December 2000, after a trial which started on 20 October, the three men were convicted of manslaughter with a vote of 6:3, as the eight-man and one-woman jury ruled the remains were not sufficient to show whether Fan was murdered or died from a drug overdose of methamphetamine.
 While the jury could not rule that the men intended to kill Fan, they did determine that she had died as a result of their abuse.
 Lau testified at the trial in exchange for immunity.
 During the trial, Chan and Leung Shing-cho denied killing Fan, although they did not deny dismembering her body.
 Chan's wife Tse Pui-ling, Fan's husband Ng Chi-yuen, and Fan's aunt also testified in court.
 After the guilty verdict, Leung Wai-lun's sister reportedly experienced a mental breakdown, while Leung's brother slammed and broke the court door.

 Justice Peter Nguyen, who sentenced the trio to life in prison with the possibility of parole, stated, "Never in Hong Kong in recent years has a court heard of such cruelty, depravity, callousness, brutality, violence, and viciousness."
 Psychiatric reports of Castle Peak Hospital and Siu Lam Hospital described the three as "remorseless".
 There would be no review for parole for twenty years.
 Chan Man-lok and Leung Wai-lun are currently serving their life sentences in Stanley Prison.

 Former TVB reporters Carmen Luk and Mimi Yeung attended the trial, with Luk describing the court scene as "crazy and scary".

-Chan lost his appeal on 13 August 2007, by the request of the court.

 Aftermath

 Fan's skull was the only exhibit in the case.
 After the trial, it was kept by the forensic pathologist in the Kowloon Public Mortuary until the appeal process of the prisoners was completed, and her birth family was notified in March 2004 that the skull would be returned and cremated on 26 March.

 The apartment building in which the crime took place was demolished in September 2012 and has been rebuilt as a hotel named Soravit in 2016.
 Three buddha portraits were placed in the hotel as a memorial.

-A necklace that belonged to Fan was handed over to Fan's son after it was discovered in the refrigerator during the investigation.

 The publicity around the case resulted in the production and release of films that told the story.
-Both Human Pork Chop (烹屍之喪盡天良) and There is a Secret in my Soup were released in 2001.
+Both Human Pork Chop (烹屍之喪盡天良) and There Is a Secret in My Soup were released in 2001.

-Leung Shing-cho, who managed to reduce his sentence from life to eighteen years on appeal in March 2004, was released in April 2014.
+Leung Shing-cho, who managed to have his sentence reduced from life to eighteen years on appeal in March 2004, was released in April 2014.
 Eight years later, Leung was arrested and sentenced to jail once again for twelve months in August 2022 for sexually assaulting a ten-year-old girl.